Seed7

 Semantics:

-The expression between 'case' and 'of' is evaluated.
-When the resulting value is element of a set behind a 'when' the statements behind the corresponding colon are executed and the case-statement is finished.
-If the value is not element of a set behind a 'when' and an 'otherwise' part is present the statements behind the colon of the 'otherwise' are executed and the case-statement is finished.
-If the value is not element of a set behind a 'when' and no 'otherwise' part is present the case-statement is finished.
+The expression between case and of is evaluated.
+When the resulting value is element of a set behind a when the statements behind the corresponding colon are executed and the case-statement is finished.
+If the value is not element of a set behind a when and an otherwise part is present the statements behind the colon of the otherwise are executed and the case-statement is finished.
+If the value is not element of a set behind a when and no otherwise part is present the case-statement is finished.

 Syntax: